Research News

 Source: Time: 2025-10-10

-In a study published in Molecular Cell, a research team led by Prof. XU Chenqi from the Center for Excellence in Molecular Cell Science (Shanghai Institute of Biochemistry and Cell Biology) of the Chinese Academy of Sciences, in collaboration with Prof. SHI Xiaoshan from Shenzhen Institute of Synthetic Biology, Shenzhen Institutes of Advanced Technology, Chinese Academy of Sciences, and Prof. WANG Haopeng from ShanghaiTech University, unraveled the structural and functional heterogeneity of the major CD3ζ signaling component, and revealed a key regulatory mechanism driven by electrostatic interactions between membrane lipids and Basic Residue-rich Sequences (BRS) in CD3ζ.
-The research team further identified insufficient phosphorylation of CD3ζ as a contributing factor to T cell exhaustion.
+In a study published in Molecular Cell, a research team led by Prof. XU Chenqi from the Center for Excellence in Molecular Cell Science (Shanghai Institute of Biochemistry and Cell Biology) of the Chinese Academy of Sciences, collaborated with Prof. SHI Xiaoshan from Shenzhen Institutes of Advanced Technology, CAS, and Prof. WANG Haopeng from ShanghaiTech University.
+They uncovered two key things: first, the ITAMs in CD3ζ (a key part of the TCR) have different structures and functions; second, how acidic lipids in cell membranes control these ITAMs through electric attraction with “BRS” patches in CD3ζ.
+They also found that CD3ζ’s ITAMs don’t get enough phosphorylation when T cells get tired, which makes T cells less able to fight.

 Reference: https://www.cell.com/molecular-cell/fulltext/S1097-2765(25)00746-4